top of page

 • Pipe Leaks: Look for those soggy spots, muddy soil, or water bubbling up between sprinklers.
 These are telltale signs of a cracked pipe underground.
 Freezing temperatures in the Lubbock winter can cause pipes to rupture if the system isn’t properly winterized.

-• Wiring Problems: If a zone is completely dead and you’ve ruled out the valve, the issue could be the low voltage wiring.
+• Wiring Repair: If a zone is completely dead and you’ve ruled out the valve, the issue could be the low voltage wiring.
 Buried wires can be accidentally cut during landscaping or can corrode over time, breaking the connection between the controller and the valve.
+Diagnosing these breaks requires special tools and the expertise of a sprinkler repair Lubbock technician.

 Upgrading Your System for a Smarter Lawn